Ngô Đình Khả: Farm life

-Kha was worried about the future of his family as he did not accumulate much savings.
+Khả was worried about the future of his family as he did not accumulate much savings.
 He would have to rely on the paddy fields near his home.
-It was at this time, that Kha's wife, who was born to an agricultural family, helped him greatly.
-He showed great respect for her and told his children that without her he would have panicked when he suddenly became a poor farmer.

-Kha was helped by his neighbours who allowed him to rent more land from them without payment until he got a few good crops.
+It was at this time, that Khả's wife, who was born to an agricultural family, helped him greatly.
+Khả was helped by neighbours who allowed him to rent more land from them without payment until he got a few good crops.
 Also, his ex-colleagues at the Imperial Court secretly sent him part of their salaries.
 This difficult period was important in the raising of his children.
 From a young age, the children were forced to work hard in the fields.
-Diem, his third son, was required to work in the field when he was not in school.
+Diệm, his third son, was required to work in the field when he was not in school.
 These lean years taught the Ngô Dinh children how to be frugal and not to desire wealth.
-He was also able to tutor his children.

-During his episcopal ordination in 1938 as the third Vietnamese bishop, Kha's second son Ngô Đình Thục, recalled these difficult times that the family and especially his father had gone through.
-Thuc compared his father's fate to that of the biblical character Job because "Like Job, he had lost everything – dignity, fortune, health during the good fight."
+During his episcopal ordination in 1938 as the third Vietnamese bishop, Khả's second son, Thục, recalled these difficult times that the family and especially his father had gone through.
+Thục compared his father's fate to that of the biblical character Job because "Like Job, he had lost everything – dignity, fortune, health during the good fight."

 Rehabilitation

-In the fall of 1919, Ngô Dinh Kha was honoured by the Nguyễn Imperial Court.
+In the fall of 1919, Ngô Đình Khả was honoured by the Nguyễn Imperial Court.
 Emperor Khải Định restored to Kha the title of Great Scholar Assistant to the Throne with the permanent rank of Minister.
-He would also able to receive the uncollected payments of his pension.

-Kha's death
+Family

+Upon Khả's death he left behind his wife, Anna Nguyễn Thị Thay, and their sons, Khôi, Thục, Diệm, Nhu, Cẩn and Luyện, and daughters, Giao, Hiep and Hoang.
+Khôi would later become a governor under French colonial authority but would be assassinated together with his son by the Việt Minh.
+Thục ended up becoming Vietnam's third ordained Catholic bishop.
+Diệm would become the first president of an independent South Vietnam and Nhu would help him in the running of the country.
+Hiep's son, Khả's grandson, Francis Xavier Nguyễn Văn Thuận became a Cardinal in the Catholic Church in 2001 and in 2017, he was named as Venerable by Pope Francis, opening up the road to possible sainthood.

+Death

-In January 1925, a few days before Tet, Ngô Dinh Kha suddenly began to run a high fever and cough.
+In January 1925, a few days before Tet, Khả suddenly began to run a high fever and cough.
 He was diagnosed with severe pneumonia with complications.
-He died at his home on January 27, 1925.
-His body was buried in the family vault in Phu Cam Cemetery.
+He died at his home on 27 January 1925.

-Family

-Upon Kha's death he left behind his wife, Anna Nguyen Thi Than, and sons, Khôi, Thuc, Diệm, Nhu, Cẩn and Luyện, and daughters, Giao, Hiep and Hoang.
-Khôi would later become a governor but would be assassinated together with his son by the Việt Minh.
-Thuc ended up becoming Vietnam's third ordained Catholic bishop.
-Diem would become the first president of an independent South Vietnam and Nhu would help him in the running of the country.
-Hiep's son, Kha's grandson, Francis Xavier Nguyễn Văn Thuận became a Cardinal in the Catholic Church in 2001 and in 2017, he was named as Venerable by Pope Francis, opening up the road to possible sainthood.